Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Experiments

-\paragraph{Setup} We use two Gaussian distributions to construct a binary classification dataset.
-We then derive the positive-class posterior for each data and use it as our label.
-We use Eq.~\eqref{eq:empBER_softlabels} to estimate the Bayes error.
+\paragraph{Positive-negative data} {\textbf{Setup:}} We use two Gaussian distributions to construct a binary classification dataset.
+We then derive the positive-class posterior analytically for each data and use it as our label.
+We use Eq.~(\ref{eq:empBER_softlabels}) to estimate the Bayes error.
 We change the number of training samples per class ($2, 4, 8, \ldots, 1028$) to observe how quickly we can approach the true Bayes error.

-We perform experiments with four different setups: A, B, C, and D. A is a $10$-dimensional isotropic setup with means $\bm{\mu}_{+} = [0, \ldots, 0]^\top$ and $ \bm{\mu}_{-} = [1, \ldots, 1]^\top$ with identity matrices for the covariance matrices.
-B is the same as A except that the dimension is doubled to $20$.
-C and D are $2$-dimensional anisotropic setups and is borrowed from the first two synthetic datasets in \citet{ishida2018neurips}.

-To compare with the true Bayes error of the setup, we take the average of $r(\bmx)$ for $10,000$ samples.
+We perform experiments with four setups (A, B, C, and D) and the details are explained after Sec.~\ref{sec:conclusion}.
+To compare with the true Bayes error of the setup, we take the average of $c(\bmx)$ for $10,000$ samples.
 We expect this to be a good substitute because we are using the analytically derived class posteriors for the soft labels.

-Although our problem setting does not require instances, we also compare with classifiers trained from instances and hard labels.
-We train a multi-layer perceptron model with one hidden layer (500 units) with the following cross-entropy loss: $- \mathbf{1}[y_i=+1] \log \hat{p}_{\theta}(y=+1|\bmx_i) - \mathbf{1}[y_i=-1] \log \hat{p}_{\theta}(y=-1|\bmx_i)$, where $\hat{p}_{\theta}(y|\bmx)$ is the probabilistic output of the trained classifier and $\theta$ represents the model parameters.
+Although our problem setting does not require instances, we also compare with a recent Bayes error estimator that uses instances and hard labels \citep{noshad2019arxiv} and classifiers trained from instances and hard labels.
+We train a multi-layer perceptron model with two hidden layers (500 units each, followed by BatchNorm \citep{ioffe2015icml} and ReLU \citep{nair2010icml}).
+We use the following cross-entropy loss: $- \mathbbm{1}[y_i=+1] \log \hat{p}_{\theta}(y=+1|\bmx_i) - \mathbbm{1}[y_i=-1] \log \hat{p}_{\theta}(y=-1|\bmx_i)$, where $\hat{p}_{\theta}(y|\bmx)$ is the probabilistic output of the trained classifier and $\theta$ represents the model parameters.
+We chose the cross entropy loss because it is a proper scoring rule \citep{kull2015ecmlkdd}.
 We use stochastic gradient descent for 150 epochs with a learning rate of 0.005 and momentum of 0.9.
-We also compare with another baseline (``classifier-BER''), where we plug in $\hat{p}_{\theta}(y|\bmx)$ to Eq.~\eqref{eq:BER_softlabels}.
+We also compare with another baseline (``classifier-BER''), where we plug in $\hat{p}_{\theta}(y|\bmx)$ to Eq.~(\ref{eq:BER_softlabels}).
+Finally, we add a stronger baseline ``soft classifier'' which utilizes soft labels.
+If the soft label is $r_i$ for sample $\bmx_i$, then the cross-entropy loss is modified as follows: $- r_i \log \hat{p}_{\theta}(y=+1|\bmx_i) - (1-r_i) \log \hat{p}_{\theta}(y=-1|\bmx_i)$.